blue-pho3nix/blue-windots/README.md

 ### 1. Install [Windhawk](https://windhawk.net/) and Mods
 > [!NOTE]
 > I want to script the entire install for Windhawk, but Windhawk is not currently set up to do so... <br>
-> At this point, you can manually install the mods, and the setup for each mod will be in the script below.
+> At this point, you can manually install the mods, and the setup for each mod (except UXTheme Hook) will be in the script below.

 #### Install the following mods under `Explore`
 - Control Panel Color Fix